Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Will Be Able to Govern

-• An organisation that learns, adapts, and grows — Lean methods applied with rhythm, relevance, and real impact
+• An organisation that governs reliability architecturally — TPM methods applied with rhythm, relevance, and compounding financial impact

-• A common performance framework — teams aligned around shared methods, shared language, and shared accountability
+• A common performance framework — production, maintenance, and quality aligned around shared methods, shared language, and shared accountability

-• Profit margin growth through Takt Profit alignment — 5–12% improvement in operational profit margin through capacity-demand synchronisation
+• Profit margin growth through Takt Profit alignment — 5–12% improvement in operational profit margin through equipment-to-demand synchronisation

 Confirmed Outcomes